 Prefer a sledgehammer to a scalpel?
 The Mercedes CLK63 AMG Black is a few dollars more, while early examples of Nissan’s formidable GT-R dip below £40,000.
 Don’t forget the 420hp ‘B7’ Audi RS4, too – yours from £20,000.

 Cloaked in carbon and squeezed beneath a strut brace, the CSL’s 3.2-litre six is something quite special.
-Power is upped from 343hp to 360hp at a heady 7,900rpm, with a modest 273lb ft of torque at 4,900rpm.
+Power is increased from 343hp to 360hp at a heady 7,900rpm, with a modest 273lb ft of torque at 4,900rpm.
 Yes, this engine needs – no, demands – to be worked hard.

 Controversially, the CSL was never offered with a manual gearbox.
 All cars had a quicker-shifting version of BMW’s SMG semi-automatic, which allows sequential manual changes via the lever or steering wheel paddles.
+Some cars have since been converted to a stick and three pedals, however.

 Based on a 3 Series, the M3 is already a fairly practical performance car.
 And while the CSL doesn’t thumb its nose at such matters – it has rear seats and a decent boot, while air-con and a radio were options – it isn’t a car I’d drive every day.